-The sole director is responsible for reviewing and approving in advance any transactions with a related party.
-To the extent any such transactions arise between the sole director and our company we will seek stockholder approval.
+The sole Director is responsible for reviewing and approving in advance any transactions with a related party.
+To the extent any such transactions arise between the sole Director and our Company, we will seek stockholder approval.

-Proposal No. 1 - Election of Director
+Proposal No. 1-Election of Director

-Our Board of Directors has nominated, Chun K. Hong for re-election as our director at the Annual Meeting.
+Our Board of Directors has nominated Chun K. Hong for re-election as our director at the Annual Meeting.
 He is currently the sole member of our Board of Directors.
+If he is elected, he will serve until the 2024 Annual Meeting of Stockholders and until his successor is duly elected or appointed and qualified or until his earlier resignation or removal.